BEANERY WRITERS NEWSLETTER (BWN)

 BEANERY ONLINE LITERARY MAGAZINE CALL FOR SUBMISSIONS

-The BOLM (www.beanerywriters.wordpress.com ) accepts submissions (in any genre) from guest writers.
+The BOLM (www.beanerywriters.wordpress.com) accepts submissions (in any genre) from guest writers.
 Items may be edited, but if there are any significant changes your work will be returned to you for your approval..
 Submit your post to firstname.lastname@example.org with the word “Submission” in the subject line.
-Seeking submissions for Halloween, Thanksgiving, Christmas and New Year’s Eve/Day.

 BEANERY WRITERS GROUP MEETINGS

 The BWG meets the second and fourth Fridays each month, 1:00-3:00 p.m, in the back room at the Coffee Bean Café in Latrobe (they opened a second Coffee Bean Café on Rt.
 30 in Greensburg by Office Max—wrong site!).
-Some members come early to socialize over coffee or lunch.
-New members—or visitors (including writers who are visiting the area from out of town)—are welcome to join us.
+Some members come early so they can socialize over coffee or lunch.
+New members—or visitors (especially if you are visiting the area from out of town)—are welcome to join us.
 Our members are eclectic: they write in all genres!
-NOTE: Coming meeting dates: Sept.
-11 & Sept.
-25; Oct.
-9 & 23

 BEANIE BABY FUNDRAISER

 Our fundraiser to support printing our annual booklet continues.
-We have a number of collectible and less collectible Beanies, which are still available to be adopted out for a donation.
-See Punxsutawney Phil: http://www.flickr.com/photos/beaneryonlineliterarymagazine/2493962362 /
+We have a number of collectible and less collectible Beanies, which were adopted out for a donation.
+And some are still available for adoption!
+See Punxsutawney Phil: http://www.flickr.com/photos/beaneryonlineliterarymagazine/2493962362/

 BOOK & WHITE ELEPHANT FUNDRAISER

-KATHLEEN CLARK: Articles written by Kathleen can be seen on the Geyer Performing Arts Center (Scottdale, PA) website http://www.geyerpac.com .
-She also continues to write the GPAC’s monthly newsletter.
 JOE F. STIERHEIM: Two self-published books, Americur, a fantasy, and The Finding of the Blue Feather.
-(Second Chapter Bookstore)
+(Second Chapter)

 CAROLYN C. HOLLAND’S SITE

-PENNWRITERS’ PITTSBURGH EAST WRITER’S GROUP: June 13, next meeting at Monroeville Public Library.
-For further information click on: www.EllenSpain.com or E-mail Ellen Spain at DuckIslandMaine@aol.com with Pennwriters Group Information typed in the subject line.
+PENNWRITERS’ PITTSBURGH EAST WRITER’S GROUP: For further information click on: www.EllenSpain.com or E-mail Ellen Spain at DuckIslandMaine@aol.com with Pennwriters Group Information typed in the subject line.

 A PITTSBURGH (SOUTH HILLS) daytime critique group is forming: Informal but focused, mixed genres, members published and unpublished.
 Swap critiques and also discuss markets, books, and anything literary.
 Meets alternate Tuesdays from 10:00 to noon at Westminster Presbyterian Church (room 231) on Route 19 in Upper St. Clair.
 Contact Jodi Elgin at 412-833-3957 or firstname.lastname@example.org for further details or directions.